Get involved with the Budget

 The City Commission either approves or makes changes in the recommended budget(s) and returns to staff for further study.

-Public hearings and final adoption of the budget occurs in mid-September.
+Public hearings and final adoption of the budget occur in mid-September.